dart-lang/sdk/pkg/lookup_map/README.md

 This package contains the definition of `LookupMap`: a simple, but very restricted map.
 The map can only hold constant keys and the only way to use the map is to retrieve values with a key you already have.
-Expect for lookup, any other operation in `Map` (like forEach, keys, values, length, etc) is not available.
+Except for lookup, any other operation in `Map` (like forEach, keys, values, length, etc) is not available.